Physical abuse of a child: failing to prevent reckless causing of great bodily harm defense lawyers

 Finally, were you physically and emotionally capable of stopping the child abuse from occurring.
 Certainly this is a regularly issue we encounter in child abuse cases.
 For example, was it a spouse who committed the child abuse?
 Was that spouse larger than you?
 Did he or she have an imposing physical presence?
 Was there abuse present in the relationship?
 Certainly all of those factors make it less likely you were able to physically stop the child abuse.

-Finally, contact Meyer Van Severen, S.C. to speak with a child abuse defense attorney
+Finally, contact Van Severen Law Office to speak with a child abuse defense attorney

-The criminal defense lawyers at Meyer Van Severen, S.C. are consistently recognized among the best in Wisconsin.
+The criminal defense lawyers at Van Severen Law Office are consistently recognized among the best in Wisconsin.
 We’re proud of this achievement because it means we’re getting good results for clients.
 We recognize that you’re certainly experiencing the most painful, difficult experience of your entire life.
 Your friends, family, and co-workers might stop responding to your texts.
 After the first few court dates they might stop checking in with you.

 We understand the pain you’re experiencing, and we want to help.
 Our criminal defense attorneys are available 24/7 at (414) 270-0202.
 Give us a call.
 Let’s start fighting your case.